 Funding Procedures

-Capital Project Funding recipients will be reimbursed for eligible expenditures as authorized by the Funding Agreement.
-Recipients should submit original invoices to VSPC.
-Payments will only be made as reimbursements to applicant, not directly to third parties.
+Capital Project Funding recipients will be receive funding as authorized and set forth in the Funding Agreement.
+As may be applicable, original invoices must be submitted to VSPC.
+Reimbursements will only be made to applicant and not directly to third parties.
 Capital Project funds approved and allocated hereunder shall be paid in the amounts and the term as provided in the funding agreements.